parttimenerd/jfr-query-experiments/README.md

   - so fixed arrays instead of varlen are a good idea

 TODO
-- use foreign keys with duckdb (null method)
 - simple "query" command that
   - shows errors better
   - implement another table view that is closer to the original JFR view
-- if java option not passed, start another Java process
 - performance comparison with Calcite based Gunnar Morling stuff and other tools (like jfr)
 - update README